ihsanalsharif100/FarNet/README.md

 }

-or you could run in the cmd this{
+or you could run in the cmd this

-run in cmd{
 ```bash
 color 2 & ::not optional
 git clone https://github.com/microsoft/vcpkg & :: download vcpkg and you need git